 Creative Corporate Photography

 Somehow through my work with Microsoft, I also became a Corporate Photographer.
-I acted as Photography Editor for the redesign of Microsoft’s Global Careers website.
+I acted as Photography Editor for the redesign of Microsoft’s Global Careers website, taking photos of Microsoft employees who are also musicians, competitive swimmers, artists, and authors.

 - RESULTS: I saved the Staffing Marketing team $50,000 in corporate photography fees by acting as an in-house photographer for more than half the photos used on the Global Careers Site.